mudamucop/.github/profile/README.md

 There are 5 different repositories:

 (this project is being migrated from GitLab, find the original project in [https://gitlab.com/m11137/mudamu](https://gitlab.com/m11137/mudamu))
-* mudamu_pacientes: It is the functional version of the patients web page.
+* [mudamu_pacientes](https://github.com/mudamucop/mudamu_pacientes): It is the functional version of the patients web page.
 The Jenkins service detects changes to it and automatically deploys them as a patient web service.
-* RabbitMQ Workers: Used to manage RabbitMQ test versions for workers.
+* [TrabajadoresRabbit](https://github.com/mudamucop/TrabajadoresRabbit): Used to manage RabbitMQ test versions for workers.
 The final version is integrated into web services.
-* mudamu_workers: It is the functional version of the workers web page, the branch that Jenkins listens to deploy as a workers web service.
+* [mudamu_trabajadores](https://github.com/mudamucop/mudamu_trabajadores): It is the functional version of the workers web page, the branch that Jenkins listens to deploy as a workers web service.
-* PatientRabbit: It is used to manage test versions of RabbitMQ for patients.
+* [PacienteRabbit](https://github.com/mudamucop/PacienteRabbit): It is used to manage test versions of RabbitMQ for patients.
 The final version is integrated into web services.
-* mudamu_mysql: It is the functional version of the database API.
+* [mudamu_mysql](https://github.com/mudamucop/mudamu_mysql): It is the functional version of the database API.
 Jenkins listens for updates in it to deploy it as a web service when it receives them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>